Nancy Darsch, former Ohio State and WNBA coach, dies at 68 - WHIZ News

 Nancy Darsch, who guided the Ohio State women’s basketball team to the 1993 title game and went on to coach in the WNBA, has died.
 She was 68.

 She had Parkinson’s disease and died Monday in her hometown of Plymouth, Massachusetts.
-Brian Agler, who coached with her at Seattle in the WNBA, said her family informed him of Darsch’s death.
+Brian Agler, who coached with her at Seattle in the WNBA, said Darsch’s family informed him of her death.

 Darsch started her college coaching career as an assistant at Tennessee under the great Pat Summitt.
 Darsch led the Buckeyes for 12 years, from 1985 to 1997, compiling a 234-125 record and making seven appearances in the NCAA Tournament.